WICG/canvas-color-space/CanvasColorSpaceProposal.md

 ## Unresolved Issues

-* Should more standard colorspaces be added?
+* Should more standard color spaces be added?
 We must strike a balance between providing useful interoperable options and avoiding an over-spec'ing.
 Risk associated with over-spec'ing include: high implementation burden, compatibility risks, shipping is forever.
 Suggestions for additional color spaces include:
     * DCI-P3 or Apple's P3 (8bpc possibly 10bpc?).
 One of the appeals of P3 is to match the media query API (c.f. https://drafts.csswg.org/mediaqueries-4/#color-gamut).
 It also offers a reasonable halfway compromise between sRGB and rec-2020, and it is a good match for some current display profiles.
     * 8bpc rec-2020, with gamma compression.
 This color space uses the same gamma curve as sRGB, so it is convenient to support on current GPUs.
 Would offer wide gamut with low memory cost.
 There are concerns that this space may be of limited usefulness due to potential banding issues, since the gamut is so wide.
     * A space based on AdobeRGB with 8bpc (can't "Adobe" in the name).
 This space would be close to the display profile spaces of many current displays.
 Could use the same primaries as AdobeRGB with the gamma curve of sRGB for ease of implementation.